 Visualization example of XJTU-SPS for F or R_18cycles:

 XJTU-SPS for work Mode Recognition (XJTU-SPS for MR) do not contain any anomalies or faults.
-This dataset is used for mode recognition, typically involving recognition of spacecraft work condition, task planning, etc. For complex industrial systems with multi-operational condition switching, performing work condition recognition as the initial stage could effectively reduce the false alarm rates in subsequent anomaly detection and the misdiagnosis rates in fault diagnosis.
+This dataset is used for mode recognition, typically involving energy management, mode switching monitoring, mission phase discrimination and planning, environmental state determination, and payload working state recognition of spacecraft.
+For complex industrial systems with multi-operational condition switching, performing work condition recognition as the initial stage could effectively reduce the false alarm rates in subsequent anomaly detection and the misdiagnosis rates in fault diagnosis.

 XJTU-SPS for MR consists of XJTU-SPS for MR_4cycles, XJTU-SPS for MR_18cycles, XJTU-SPS for MR_24cycles, XJTU-SPS for MR_34cycles, XJTU-SPS for MR_90cycles, and XJTU-SPS for MR_94cycles, which simulate 4, 18, 24, 34, 90, and 94 orbital cycles of spacecraft respectively.